tildeholmqvist/happyroom/README.md

 For project management, I used GitHub Projects for an agile approach.
 You can access the project board [here.](https://github.com/users/tildeholmqvist/projects/10)

-During the planning phase, I created twenty GitHub Issues, with two additional as future improvement.
+During the planning phase, I created twenty GitHub Issues, with two additional ones as future improvements.
 Each issue is followed by a set of acceptance criteria, making the execution of the task clear, and easier to navigate to completion.

 ## Data Model

-When building this B2C e-commerce site, the principles of object-oriented programming (OOP) was used, which organize data into easily manageable chunks.
+When building this B2C e-commerce site, the principles of object-oriented programming (OOP) were used, which organize data into easily manageable chunks.
 This makes it simpler to handle different aspects of our platform, like categories, products, and user profiles.

 ![Database Schema](docs/readme_images/database-schema.png)